-ArguMap (and its paid-up-front version, ArguMap Pro) is the world’s first iOS app that is dedicated exclusively to the diagramming of arguments.
+ArguMap (and its paid-up-front version, ArguMap Pro) is the world’s first iOS / iPadOS / macOS app that is dedicated exclusively to the diagramming of arguments.
 Just as ordinary maps help us to figure out where to go geographically, so argument maps guide us in constructing strong arguments.
 By making it easy to visualize lines of reasoning, ArguMap helps its users to improve their critical thinking and reasoning skills.

 While the App Store contains many mind-mapping apps, none of them are specifically or optimally designed for the mapping of the essential ingredients of lines of reasoning / arguments.
 ArguMap’s argument-mapping features include the following:

 ArguMap allows its users easily to group claims together to show how they jointly (rather than independently) provide reasons in favor of a conclusion.
 ArguMap makes that grouping of claims as easy as dragging them onto each other.
 Claims can be ungrouped just as easily, by dragging them out of a group.
 With simple drags and taps, ArguMap users can also quickly connect or disconnect parts of a map.
 As a result, trying out different lines of reasoning is as easy as arranging cards on a table.

 ArguMap users can make use of connecting arrows specifically tailored to depicting how certain claims either support (solid green line) or challenge (dotted red line) other claims.